TOAST-DOCS/Gamebase/en/upgrade-guide.md

 ### Unity

-* If you're using this version, you need to manually delete `Assets/Gamebase/Toast/IAP/Plugins` before use.
+* If you're using this version, you need to manually delete **Assets/Gamebase/Toast/IAP/Plugins** before use.
+    * If Gamebase Unity SDK 2.27.0 or higher is applied, you do not need to delete it.

 #### Changed Minimum Support Version